afterpay/sdk-ios/README.md

 #### GitHub Release

-Download the [latest release][latest-release] from GitHub and unzip into an `Afterpay` folder in the root of your project.
+Download the [latest release][latest-release] from GitHub and unzip into an `Afterpay` directory in the root of your working directory.

 #### Git Submodule

-Add the Afterpay SDK as a git [submodule](https://git-scm.com/docs/git-submodule) by navigating to the root of your project and running the following commands:
+Add the Afterpay SDK as a [git submodule][git-submodule] by navigating to the root of your working directory and running the following commands:

 ```
 git submodule add https://github.com/ittybittyapps/afterpay-ios.git Afterpay